NO IDEA TOO BIG. NO DETAIL TOO SMALL.

 Swiss Components, Inc. was founded in 2000 in Melbourne, Florida, and has firmly established their reputation as the Precision Machined Plastic & Metal Component Specialists.
 Since its inception, the company has been unwavering in their dedication to meet and exceed their customers' requirements, and deliver superior quality products.
 All at highly competitive pricing!
 Our knowledge, experience and communication skills ensure that we provide excellent customer service, enabling us to work easily and effectively with any member of your organization.

 Our Production Quality Assurance Standards are in full compliance with MIL-I-4508A, adhering to the highest standards for material tracking and documentation.
-We are ANAB accredited and AS9100 REV D certified for process control.
+We are AS9100 REV D certified for process control.
 Our team is constantly searching for more innovative production methods in an effort to simplify and increase production, while enhancing quality control and ensuring accuracy.
 We constantly consider our customers' requirements and time schedules to guarantee reliability and full customer satisfaction.

 Diagram